bchabrier/zibase/README.md

 Introduction
 ------------

 This module is a SDK to connect to a Zibase.
-Most of it should be working fine, as it is currently used in a real home installation.
+Most of it should be working fine, as it is currently used in a real home automation installation.
 However, it has been tested so far only against a [Zibase Classic](http://www.zodianet.com/en/toolbox-zibase/zibase-classic.html).

 This SDK is strongly inspired from the [PHP SDK](http://bgarel.free.fr/Zibase/) written by Benjamin Garel.